Alex-Pennington/LogSplitter_Controller/docs/PINS.md

 ## Relay Controller System

-The LogSplitter Controller uses an 8-channel relay board connected via Serial1 (Hardware UART) for controlling high-power industrial equipment.
+The LogSplitter Controller uses a 9-channel relay board connected via Serial1 (Hardware UART) for controlling high-power industrial equipment.
 All relays are optically isolated and capable of switching AC/DC loads.
+The relays (R1-R9) are controlled through serial commands sent to the attached relay board controller, not directly by the digital I/O pins.

 ### Relay Output Assignments